takara-ai/Website/env/content/legal/privacy-policy.md

 ## 4. Cookies and Tracking Technologies

 We use cookies and similar tracking technologies to track activity on our website and hold certain information.
-These are used for enhancing your experience and improving our website's functionality and marketing efforts.
+These are used for enhancing your experience, improving our website's functionality, and supporting our marketing efforts.
+This includes cookies set by Google Analytics and Google Tag Manager for analytics purposes.

+## 5. Opt-Out Options

+You can opt-out of Google Analytics tracking by using the Google Analytics Opt-out Browser Add-on, available at https://tools.google.com/dlpage/gaoptout.
+For more information on how Google uses data when you use our website, please visit https://policies.google.com/technologies/partner-sites.

-## 5. Changes to This Privacy Policy
+## 6. Changes to This Privacy Policy

 We reserve the right to update or change our Privacy Policy at any time and without prior notice.
 Your continued use of our service after any modifications to the Privacy Policy will constitute your acknowledgment of the modifications and your consent to abide and be bound by the modified Privacy Policy.

-## 6. Contact Us
+## 7. Contact Us

 If you have any questions about this Privacy Policy, please contact us at [privacy@takara.ai](mailto:privacy@takara.ai).